2023 Libéma Open – Women's singles

 Defending champion Ekaterina Alexandrova defeated Veronika Kudermetova in the final, 4–6, 6–4, 7–6^{(7–3)} to win the women's singles tennis title at the 2023 Libéma Open.
 Alexandrova lost just one set en route to the title, to Kudermetova in the final, ending a winning streak of 18 consecutive sets at the tournament.
+It was the longest final of the year on the WTA Tour, lasting 2 hours, 52 minutes.

 Alexandrova became the first player to defend the title at 's-Hertogenbosch since Tamarine Tanasugarn in 2009, and just the second player to defend the title overall.
 Furthermore, she became the first player to defend a WTA Tour grass court title since Petra Kvitová at the 2018 Birmingham Classic.